Tatenda is a young lady whose dream has always been to change the world. By becoming a teacher, she is achieving that dream one child at a time.

 Brian believes that every child is a unique individual who needs a secure, caring, and stimulating atmosphere in which to grow and mature emotionally, intellectually, physically, and socially.

-He received his BSc (Hons) in Recreation and Leisure Studies, and is currently completing his Post Graduate Certificate in Education (PGCE).
+He received his BSc (Hons) in Recreation and Leisure Studies in 2012 and his Post Graduate Certificate in Education (PGCE) in 2016.
 Brian has experience in sports and recreation coordination, data collection and analysis, managed integrity evaluation (MIE), and administration.
 He has been with Streetlight Schools from the very beginning!

 Christina Kajanga - Teacher